We’re here because we know. . .

 At 18.5%, Detroit has the second highest rate of young men who are not in school or workforce in the nation.
 16.4% of young women are similarly “disconnected.”

-In 2017 Teen HYPE developed, conducted and analyzed a survey of 238 Detroit middle school students to gain a better understanding of the issues younger teens are facing in the city.
+In 2018 Teen HYPE conducted an ACES (Adverse Childhood Experiences Survey) of 550 Detroit middle school students to gain a deeper understanding of the challenges younger teens are facing.
+The results were troubling:

 43% — Psychological neglect by Family